fengyujia88/academic-CV-new/content/project/Bio-Bladder-cancer/index.md

 **In this project, I published 2 articles as the first author and co-authored 4 articles.**
 {style="text-align: justify;"}
 **Led a bioinformatics analysis of GEO datasets** to clarify the relationship between a gene named KIF2C expression and clinicopathological characteristics of bladder cancer, and to evaluate the possibility of using KIF2C as a prognosis marker in bladder cancer.
-**Participated as a principal analyst** in a study utilizing gene co-expression networks for the analysis of bladder cancer biomarkers.
+**Participated as a principal analyst** in studies utilizing gene co-expression networks for the analysis of bladder cancer biomarkers.
 {style="text-align: justify;"}